komuw/sewer/README.md

                         --loglevel DEBUG
 ```

-The cerrtificate, certificate key and account key will be saved in the directory that you run sewer from.
+The certificate, certificate key and account key will be saved in the directory that you run sewer from.

 The commandline interface(app) is called `sewer` or alternatively you could use, `sewer-cli`.